Employment: taking the next step.

 NDIS budget categories and your employment journey.

-For a quick refresher on the NDIS Plan budget categories, please check out our blog here.
+For a quick refresher please check out our blog NDIS Plan budget categories explained.

 Employment-related supports can be obtained from each of the three main NDIS budget categories.